-Because occupations involving physical labor dominate the local economy, Wallingford is generally considered to be a blue-collar town.
-50.62% of the Wallingford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wallingford is a blue-collar town, with 50.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wallingford is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Wallingford who work in office and administrative support (19.75%), healthcare suport services (7.41%), and farm management occupations (7.41%).

 Because of many things, Wallingford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Wallingford really has some of the features that families look for when choosing a good community to raise children.
 Is Wallingford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.